npm package discovery and stats viewer.

 Flows and Agents

-Agents delegate domain-specific work to skills — reusable instruction sets that can be invoked by agents, by slash commands, or by CI workflows.
-The same skill that triages a JIRA ticket interactively is the same skill invoked by the nightly triage workflow.
+Behind the scenes, agents delegate domain-specific work to reusable instruction sets that are loaded automatically when a command runs.
+The same logic that triages a JIRA ticket interactively is the same logic invoked by the nightly triage workflow — you don't need to know which one is running.

 Flows can nest.
 A build flow includes a verification sub-flow, which includes a ship sub-flow.
 This composition keeps each flow focused while enabling complex end-to-end workflows.